stacks-network/rendezvous/docs/chapter_7.md

 ✅ Fixed the bug and verified the fix

-✅ Understood the difference between example-based and property-based testing
+✅ Understood the difference between stateless example-based and stateful property-based testing

 ## The Key Insight

-**Unit tests check specific examples.
-Property-based tests check universal properties.**
+**Example-based tests check specific examples.
+Property-based tests check a much broader range of inputs.**

-Traditional unit tests ask:
+Example-based tests ask:

 - "Does this work for input A?"
 - "Does this work for input B?"